 Bright Spots: Igniting Change Together – Bringing the Catalyst Community to National City

-Earlier this month, ARTS proudly partnered with the City of National City to host the vibrant Catalyst of San Diego and Imperial Counties annual conference.
-Visit their page to check out some of the highlights from the event!
+Earlier this month, ARTS partnered with the City of National City to host the Catalyst of San Diego and Imperial Counties annual conference.
+Visit their page to check out more highlights from the event!

-The conference highlighted the individuals and ideas that are shaping the future of philanthropy in our region.
-Attendees delved into inspiring breakout sessions, heard visionary keynotes, and engaged in creative activities.
-These events showcased the collaborative and resilient spirit of our community while also highlighting some of the ‘bright spots’ National City has to offer.
-ARTS led activations such as a communal mosaic artwork, a guided walk through Kimball Park, and a loom weaving experience.
-Our talented Teaching Artists and team brought each activity to life.
+The conference highlighted the individuals and organizations that are shaping the future of philanthropy in our region.
+Attendees delved into inspiring breakout sessions, heard visionary keynotes, and engaged in creative artmaking.
+These events showcased the collaborative and resilient spirit of our community while also highlighting some of the ‘bright spots’ that National City and the wider South Bay has to offer.
+ARTS led activations such as a communal mosaic artwork, a guided walk through Kimball Park, and a community loom weaving experience.
+Our talented Teaching Artists elevated these activities, providing guests with authentic ARTS experiences.

 ARTS Partnership With National City

-The National City Martin Luther King Jr. Convention Center and the ARTS Center buzzed with activity.
-Over 200 guests joined us for a full day of programming.
-The atmosphere brimmed with energy as participants exchanged insights, forged new connections, and collectively envisioned a brighter future for San Diego and Imperial Counties.
+The National City Martin Luther King Jr. Community Center and the ARTS Center buzzed with activity.
+Over 200 guests joined us for a full day of convening and connection.
+The space was filled with amazing energy as participants exchanged insights, inspired new connections, and collectively envisioned a brighter future for San Diego and Imperial Counties.

-National City Council Member Luz Molina and ARTS Executive Director Lucy Eagleson opened the conference with a warm welcome as morning presenters.
-Their presence highlighted the significance of representing National City and celebrating its partnership with ARTS.
-By sharing their vision and enthusiasm, Luz and Lucy set an inspiring tone for the day, making all guests feel included in the city’s ongoing story of creativity and collaboration.
+National City Council Member, Luz Molina, and ARTS Executive Director, Lucy Eagleson, delivered a warm welcome, opening the conference and welcoming attendees to National City.
+Their unified message centered on the importance of uplifting National City and celebrating the city’s partnership with ARTS.
+By shining a light on the collective impact of their collaboration, Luz and Lucy set an inspiring tone for the day, making all guests feel part of the city’s ongoing story of creativity and collaboration.

 "What I wanted to show in this piece is the historical significance of National City's Victorian homes and their legacy.
 I painted the National City's Brick Road as they are the ones I used to walk by every time I walked home from ARTS, and because I believe that it is important to remember our past, especially when it's as rich as National City's history."